Tenindewa School Site

 The winter flooding of the salt flats brought about several deputations to have the school shifted to the town side, and right up to 1938 the parents, teachers and the Mullewa Roads Board were concerned with this annual problem.
 But, as one teacher pointed out, this move would only transfer this inconvenience to the children from the northern farms.

-The school was closed the next year on the 4th August and a Bus service to the Mullewa schools commenced the following week on the 7th August 1939.
+The school was closed the next year on the 4th of August and a Bus service to the Mullewa schools commenced the following week on the 7th of August 1939.

-The school building didn’t lie idle during the close down periods, once being rented to the local store keeper, and during the war years was used as a canteen by the 25th MOTORISED MACHINE GUN REGIMENT, until they were transferred to Moora on the 20th January 1943.
+The school building didn’t lie idle during the close down periods, once being rented to the local storekeeper, and during the war years was used as a canteen by the 25th MOTORISED MACHINE GUN REGIMENT, until they were transferred to Moora on the 20th of January 1943.

-The building was later removed by the execution of the estate of the late Mr W. H. Stokes and Lot 31 of the Tenindewa Townsite was changed from School Site to Public Utility in the Government Gazette of 12th August 1957.
+The building was later removed by the execution of the estate of the late Mr. W. H. Stokes and Lot 31 of the Tenindewa Townsite was changed from School Site to Public Utility in the Government Gazette on the 12th of August 1957.

 Tenindewa Replica School Project